mdmould/thesis-template/README.md

 The PDF is compiled on commits and is available at [https://github.com/mdmould/thesis-template/blob/build/main.pdf](https://github.com/mdmould/thesis-template/blob/build/main.pdf).
 This is the file `./main.pdf` in the `build` branch.
 Change the GitHub username to yours in the URL.

+Make sure GitHub actions have write permissions.
+To do this, go to `Settings` / `Actions` / `General` / `Workflow permissions` and check the box `Read and write permissions`.

 You should edit `frontmatter/info.tex` and the other frontmatter pages in `frontmatter/`, which you can choose to make appear or not in `main.tex`.

 Chapter and appendix templates are located in `chapters/`.
 Add `.tex` files for each chapter and appendix and add them to `chapters/`, making sure to `\include{chapters/filename}` in `main.tex`.